chauhanvivekkkk/LINUX_LAB/EXP2/EXPERIMENT2.md

 ---------------------------------------------------------------------------
  ### 3. `mv` - Move and rename
-  - `mv` command is uesed to move files and directories from one place to another.
+  - `mv` command is used to move files and directories from one place to another.

   #### Syntax
   ```
-   mv [options] source dstination
+   mv [options] source destination
   ```
   - **Move file to different directory**
     `mv source_file destination_directory`<br><br>